News Internships At WLRN

-Your South Florida public radio station is on the hunt for summer interns.
+Your South Florida public radio station is on the hunt for fall interns.
 Interested?
 Here's the deal:

 WLRN Public Media offers interns significant professional experience in a supportive environment.
 These are not coffee-making internships.
 Here are only some of the stories our interns have produced recently.